WillyPChem/Jellium/README.md

 Current worflow is as follows:

-- Generate all 1- and 2-electron integrals using the program Jellium_Integrals.exe in the folder JelliumIntegrals.
-Integrals will be written to files:
+- Generate all 1- and 2-electron integrals using the program Jellium_Integrals.x in the folder /JelliumIntegrals

+- Integrals will be written to files:
 	- ERI.dat:           2-electron repulsion integrals
 	- Kinetoc/dat:       1-electron kinetic energy integrals
 	- NucAttraction.dat: 1-electron nuclear attraction integrals